 Emily is the author of The Astonishing Color of After, coming March 20th, 2018 from Little, Brown.
 She currently lives in Brooklyn, New York, but was originally born in the Midwestern United States to immigrant parents from Taiwan.
 She received her MFA in fiction from the NYU Creative Writing Program, where she was a Goldwater Fellow.
 She is also the founding editor-in-chief of Bodega Magazine, and a 2017 Artist-in-Residence at Djerassi.
 Visit Emily online at exrpan.com, and find her on Twitter & Instagram: @exrpan.

-Nova is the author of the #1 New York Times bestselling The Walls Around Us, which was a finalist for an Edgar Award.
-She also wrote Imaginary Girls and 17 & Gone and her next novel is forthcoming from Algonquin in Fall 2018.
-She has a BA from Antioch College, an MFA in fiction from Columbia University, and has been a fiction fellow with the New York Foundation for the Arts, the MacDowell Colony, Yaddo, and Djerassi.
+Nova is the author of the #1 New York Times bestselling The Walls Around Us, a finalist for an Edgar Award, as well as Imaginary Girls and 17 & Gone.
+Her new novel, A Room Away from the Wolves, is coming September 4, 2018, from Algonquin YR.
+She has a BA from Antioch College, an MFA in fiction from Columbia University, and was awarded fellowships the New York Foundation for the Arts, the MacDowell Colony, Yaddo, and Djerassi.
 She teaches at Vermont College of Fine Arts.
 Visit Nova online at novaren.com and on Twitter & Instagram: @novaren.

 Michael Bourret, VP and literary agent at Dystel, Goderich & Bourret LLC